-Gastrointestinal (stomach and intestine) problems during exercise (especially high-intensity exercise) are frequent.
+Gastrointestinal problems during exercise relate to the stomach and intestines.
 These may include heartburn, belching, abdominal cramps, nausea, diarrhea, vomiting and an urge to defecate.

 These include heartburn, reflux, nausea, vomiting, and upper abdominal pain.
 Chest pain may also be a complaint and as it is sometimes difficult to differentiate between chest pain due to GI or cardiac causes, the patient should be thoroughly assessed to rule out cardiac conditions.